ispras/scrapy-puppeteer/README.md

 ## Advanced usage

 `PuppeteerRequest`'s first argument is a browser action.
-Avalable actions are defined in `scrapypuppeteer.actions` module as subclasses of `PuppeteerServiceAction`.
+Available actions are defined in `scrapypuppeteer.actions` module as subclasses of `PuppeteerServiceAction`.
 Passing a URL into request is a shortcut for `GoTo(url)` action.

 Here is the list of available actions: